DevExpress-Examples/bi-dashboard-mailkit-export/Readme.md

 <!-- default badges end -->
 # BI Dashboard - How to Use MailKit to Send a Dashboard as a Document in PDF

 This example demonstrates how to email a dashboard with the MailKit email client library.
-Run the application, enter the SMTP host, port, smtp credentials, and click Send to email a document to the address specified in the report export options.
+Run the application, enter the SMTP host, port, smtp credentials, and click **Send** to email a document to the address specified in the export options.

 ## Files to Look at